openMF/mifos-reporting-plugin/README.md

-If the API call (above) [fails with](https://issues.apache.org/jira/browse/FINERACT-1173) _`"There is no ReportingProcessService registered in the ReportingProcessServiceProvider for this report type: Pentaho"`_, then this Fineract Pentaho Plugin has not been correctly registered & loaded by Apache Fineract.
+If the API call (above) [fails with](https://issues.apache.org/jira/browse/FINERACT-1173) _`"There is no ReportingProcessService registered in the ReportingProcessServiceProvider for this report type: Pentaho"`_, then this Pentaho Plugin has not been correctly registered & loaded by Apache Fineract®.

 Please note that the library will work using the latest Apache Fineract® development branch (30th December 2024), also make sure you got installed the type fonts required by the reports.
 This Pentaho plugin will work only on Tomcat 10+.